hellbox/srob-migration/content/reviews/unreal-estate.md

 name = "Unreal estate"
 title = "Unreal estate"
 dek = "Tonight, Chicago novelist Jac Jemc reads at Elliott Bay Book Company.
-Her latest novel is a haunted house story that will keep you turning pages until you die from lack of sleep." facebookauto = "Every haunted house story is a story about a broken family.
+Her latest novel is a haunted house story that will keep you turning pages until you die from lack of sleep." type = "Review"facebookauto = "Every haunted house story is a story about a broken family.
 Tonight, author Jac Jemc reads from her exemplary new horror novel at Elliott Bay Book Company." twitterauto = " Tonight, author Jac Jemc reads from her actually scary new haunted house novel at @elliottbaybooks. " reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-grip-of-it.md"]